Dubai resident jailed for 2 months, to be deported for assaulting police officer

 The situation escalated when the defendant became increasingly agitated.

-He lay on the ground, screaming, and was resisting to give his personal information to the officer.
+He lay on the ground, screaming, and was refusing to give his personal information to the officer.

 The man then stormed out of the office and as the officer attempted to escort him back to the investigation room, the defendant forcefully resisted, kicking the officer and moving violently.